iamamutt/ggdistribute/README.md

 devtools::install_github("iamamutt/ggdistribute", dependencies=TRUE)
 ```

+### Loading the package

-If successful, the package should now be installed.
-Load the package as
+If successful, the package should now be installed and can be loaded as
-you normally would any other package (see below).
-Repeat these steps if
+any other package.
+Repeat the last intall step if there are updates to
-there are updates to the package, or to reinstall on another machine You
+the package, or complete all steps to install on another machine.
+You
 should now be able to use the package materials and should see it in
 your packages tab if using RStudio.
+It should be loaded like any other
+package.

 ``` r
 library(ggdistribute)